“You must gain control over your money, or the lack of it will forever control you.”

 After color coding each section, add the totals and write them down on paper.
 You will need the amounts for the next step.

-After color-coding the bank statements, it’s time to apply the 50/30/20 rule.
+After color-coding the bank statements, it’s time to apply the 50/30/20 rule (you can use Google to double-check accuracy).

-I recommend googling each amount for accuracy.
 There is no shame in using your resources.
 For example, “What is 20% of $3,500?”

 The monthly take-home income is the leftover paycheck after taxes and other payroll deductions (i.e., health insurance and retirement).